 How to decide if your child is old enough to babysit:

-- Child’s maturity (I think we’re all aware that each child develops in their own way
+- Child’s maturity level (I think we’re all aware that each child develops in their own way

 - Ability to handle chaos